 Thus, the function $\varphi$ is called firing or spiking rate of the system.

-The second and third terms in (\ref{geradorU}) represent the electrical synapses and the leak current respectively.
+The second and third terms in (\ref{geradorU}) represent the electrical synapses and leak currents respectively.
 They describe the deterministic time evolution of the system between two consecutive spikes.
 More specifically, in an interval of time $[a,b]$, without occurrence of spikes in the whole system, the membrane potential of neuron $i\in\cN$ obeys the following ordinary differential equation

-Notice that the first term of the right-hand side of (\ref{determotion}) pushes simultaneously all neurons to the resting state, while the second term tends to attract the neurons to the average potential.
+Notice that the first term on the right-hand side of (\ref{determotion}) pushes simultaneously all neurons to the resting state, while the second term tends to attract the neurons to the average potential.

 Our first theorem proves the existence of the process.
 Its proof is a simple adaptation of Theorem 1 of \cite{Errico:14} to our case.
 In what follows, for any vector $u\in \R_+^N$, we write $\|u\|=\max_{i\in \cN} u_i.$